NandosUK/infrastructure-terraform-modules/gcp/cloud-cloudbuild-trigger/README.md

 # Google Cloud Build Trigger Terraform Module

 This module creates a Google Cloud Build Trigger, allowing you to automatically run builds on source code changes.
-The trigger can be configured to listen for changes on specific branches, include or exclude specific files, and apply custom substitutions during the build.
+The trigger can be configured to listen for changes on specific branches, include or exclude specific files, and apply custom substitutions during the build...

 ## Usage